Frequently asked questions about school visits

 I do!
 My Skype sessions generally last 30 minutes, and work best as a Q&A format with students who have already finished at least one of my books.
 I will Skype with any size group.

 How can I best prepare for a school or Skype visit?

 The top trick for making sure every student gets the most out of a school or Skype visit is to ensure that everyone I will meet is familiar with my books ahead of time.
 I encourage librarians and teachers to read at least one of my books to the students before I arrive, but if this isn't possible, even reading a first chapter can make a huge difference.
 Get the kids involved with planning the event—have them make posters or pick snacks, or hold a contest to see which student gets to introduce me.

 What are your rates and availability?

-For more information about having me come to your school, please contact me at email@example.com.
+For more information about having me come to your school, please contact my school visit bookings agent at email@example.com.